christivn/mapScraper/README.md

-# 🤖🗺️ Google Places Scraper
+# 🤖🗺️ Google Maps Scraper

 A scraper written in python to extract Places data from Google Maps, compatible with rotating proxies.